 Think of Page Experience as the tiebreaker to put you above similarly relevant sites in Google’s search results, not something that can replace quality, relevant content.

 How Will Google Measure the Page Experience Score?

 Google has made a point of releasing several tools and reports that you can use to assess your WordPress Page Experience scores.

-Let’s go through how to monitor and assess how your site is performing for each signal…
+Let’s now go through the specific reports.
+You’ll learn how to monitor and assess how your site is performing for each signal.

 Core Web Vitals